apache/causeway-site/content/components/viewers/restfulobjects/suppressing-elements-of-the-representations.md

 * "disabledReason" json-prop for object members (on the object representation and member detail representations)

 The defaults for all of these is false, meaning that the hypermedia/metadata is NOT suppressed.

+## Per request

+This is not currently supported (though may be in the future).

+## See also

+If even simpler representations (of objects) are required, see [here](simplified-object-representation.html).

+If complete control over all representations is required, see [here](custom-representations.html).